muratk5n/thirdwave/en/README.md

-On the residential / industrial division: homes would still receive CSP power through their tech operated by utilities, so people will benefit, and they don't have install an entire solar farm in their backyard.
+On the residential / industrial division: homes would still receive CSP power through their tech operated by utilities, so people will benefit, there is no need to install an entire solar farm in their backyard.
 That's good; CSP's focus is massive scale, availability, this is where it shines (!)